Ivo-Evans/notes/node-and-networks/node.md

     }
 ```

 These pieces of information are called 'claims', and cumulatively, are a payload.
-Use the payload plus a serverside _secret_ (a secret string) to generate a _signature_.
-The wannabbe hacker is free to change details of the payload they receive, but if they do they won't get far.
+Use the payload plus a serverside _secret_ (a secret string) to generate a _signature_ which you send out along with the payload.
+The wannabbe hacker is free to change details of the payload they receive, but it won't help them.
 When they send you their modified token, you'll use its payload, in combination with your secret, to generate a new signature; if it doesn't match the signature that the hacker sent in, you know that the payload must have been modified.
 And while the hacker can freely modify the signature too, they have no hope of modifying it correctly, so that it matches up with the payload.

 This strategy is called JSON web tokens, or JWTs ('jewts'); it's useful for all kind of rest APIs, from being logged in to websites to simple API data calls.